vinnush147/EXPERIMENT--05-SOIL-MOISTURE-SENSOR-INTERFACE-TO-IOT-DEVELOPMENT-BOARD-/README.md

-# EXPERIMENT--05-SOIL-MOISTURE-SENSOR-INTERFACE-TO-IOT-DEVELOPMENT-BOARD-
+# EXPERIMENT-05-SOIL-MOISTURE-SENSOR-INTERFACE-TO-IOT-DEVELOPMENT-BOARD

+## Aim:

-## Aim: To Interface a Analog Input  (soil moisture sensor) to ARM IOT development board and write a  program to obtain  the data on the com port
+To Interface a Analog Input  (soil moisture sensor) to ARM IOT development board and write a  program to obtain  the data on the com port
-## Components required: STM32 CUBE IDE, ARM IOT development board,  STM programmer tool.
+## Components required:

+STM32 CUBE IDE, ARM IOT development board,  STM programmer tool,Soil Moisture Sensor.
 ## Theory
 #### Hardware Overview
 A typical soil moisture sensor consists of two parts.